openearthplatforminitiative/flood-data/README.md

 │   ├── test_restrict_dataset.py        # Test the dataset restriction mechanism
 │   └── test_spark_transforms.py        # Test Spark transforms
 │
-├── databricks/                         # Databricks specific scripts or notebooks │   ├── scripts/                        # Init scripts for cluster
+└── databricks/                         # Databricks specific scripts or notebooks
-│   ├── guides/                         # Helpful guides for using code in Databricks │   ├── config.json                     # Configuration parameters and constants for all notebooks
-│   ├── glofas-API-query.py             # Notebook for fetching and downloading GloFAS data
-│   ├── glofas-transform.py             # Notebook for converting raster GloFAS data to Parquet
-│   ├── glofas-forecast-computation.py  # Notebook for computing summary and detailed forecasts
+    ├── scripts/                        # Init scripts for cluster ├── guides/                         # Helpful guides for using code in Databricks ├── config.json                     # Configuration parameters and constants for all notebooks ├── glofas-API-query.py             # Notebook for fetching and downloading GloFAS data ├── glofas-transform.py             # Notebook for converting raster GloFAS data to Parquet ├── glofas-forecast-computation.py  # Notebook for computing summary and detailed forecasts └── ...
-│   └── ...
-│
-└── docs/                                # Documentation (todo...)
-    └── index.md
 ```